rustsec/advisory-db/README.md

 #withdrawn = "YYYY-MM-DD"

 # URL to a long-form description of this issue, e.g. a GitHub issue/PR,
-# a change log entry, or a blogpost announcing the release (optional)
+# a change log entry, or a blogpost announcing the release (optional, except
+# for advisories using a license that requires attribution).
 url = "https://github.com/mystuff/mycrate/issues/123"

 # URL to additional helpful references regarding the advisory (optional)
 #references = ["https://github.com/mystuff/mycrate/discussions/1"]

 # Optional: Indicates the type of informational security advisory
 #  - "unsound" for soundness issues
 #  - "unmaintained" for crates that are no longer maintained
 #  - "notice" for other informational notices